Cancer Misdiagnosis Solicitors

 Anyone who has received a cancer misdiagnosis in Ireland has the opportunity to make a claim.
 If you, or a loved one, believe you have received a delayed or incorrect diagnosis, you should speak to a Medical Negligence Solicitor.

-How do you make a Cancer Misdiagnosis Claim?
+How to File a Cancer Misdiagnosis Claim

 At Cantillons Solicitors, we understand the sensitivity of this type of work, and are discreet and approachable at all times.
 When working with our Cancer Misdiagnosis clients, we ensure that they feel looked after every step of the way.